Vases and Bowls

 Heisey Glass was founded in Newark, Ohio, in 1895 by A.H.
 Heisey.
 The company was known for producing high-quality, elegant glassware, often featuring intricate designs and a distinctive clarity.

 Crystolite was one of Heisey's most popular glass patterns, introduced around 1938 and produced until the company closed in 1957.
-Crystolite is characterized by its heavy glass, large curved ribs, and Art Deco modern design.
+Heisey's 'Ridgeleigh' pattern is characterized by its heavy glass, large vertical ribs and delicate form, reflecting the Art Deco influences of the time.

-Crystalite is a term used for lead-free crystal glass.
+Crystolite is a term used for lead-free crystal glass.
 It is typically made by machine and is known for its durability and dishwasher safety.
-Despite being lead-free, Crystalite maintains a high level of clarity and brilliance, similar to lead crystal.
-Crystalite is known for its strength and resistance to damage.
+Despite being lead-free, Crystolite maintains a high level of clarity and brilliance, similar to lead crystal.
+Crystolite is known for its strength and resistance to damage.

 To inquire about pricing and availability, please email BALL HILL The Arcade at info@ballhill.com.